JonnieSparkles/app-factory/README.md

 - **Deployment Logs**: Check `logs/deployments.json` and `logs/deployments.csv`
 - **Statistics**: Run `npm run stats` to see deployment metrics
 - **Real-time**: Watch GitHub Actions for live deployment status

+### How Twitter Announcements Work

+The Twitter announcement system automatically gets deployment information:

+1. **Local Deployments**: Logs are written to `logs/deployments.json` locally
+2. **GitHub Actions Deployments**: Logs are committed back to the repository
+3. **Announce Workflow**: Reads the latest deployment from `logs/deployments.json`
+4. **Twitter Post**: Uses the actual Arweave deployment hash (undername) for the link

+This ensures Twitter announcements always use the correct deployment hash, whether deployed locally or via GitHub Actions.

 ## 🚀 Future Enhancements